Paulap-tech/HULP_APP-1/README.md

 ### Features

 1. **User Account Creation**
-   - Users are required to create an account by providing:
+   - Users are required to create an account depending on which role they are by providing:
+   - Patients:
      - Email address
      - Password
      - Date of birth